Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: AI and Its Relevance to NTN Challenges

 Network optimization and management decisions in NTNs usually require real-time implementation, usually in the order of milliseconds to tens of milliseconds.
 Consequently, complex algorithms cannot be used to obtain these real-time decisions.
 In most cases, the algorithms become either heuristic or offline.
-To have an online adaptable approach, Artificial Intelligence (AI) techniques can be considered as a suitable option.
-For example, an online DRL-based approach can be used to obtain resource management decisions in real time and ensure proper utilization of available resources in NTNs \cite{ntn-ra-leo-rl1}.
+To have an online adaptable approach, AI techniques can be considered as a suitable option.
+For example, an online DRL-based approach as discussed in Section \ref{sec:ai-online} can be used to obtain resource management decisions in real-time and ensure proper utilization of available resources in NTNs \cite{ntn-ra-leo-rl1}.
+This is particularly valuable in latency-sensitive decision-making, such as scheduling, handover decisions, etc.

-\subsection{Leveraging CSI}
+\subsubsection{Leveraging CSI}

 In communication networks, CSI is fed back to the BS from the UE to assist in selecting different schemes - such as modulation, channel coding, etc. - for improved network performance.
 Leveraging this data, which contains the general state of the channel, different ML approaches can be benefited.
 For example, RL approaches can use this data to train models.
 This implies that we do not need to modify the information segments sent from the UE to the BS for deploying these RL schemes, but rather can rely on feedback already existing in the communication networks.
 This again illustrates the capability of AI to integrate into traditional communication networks without any additional overhead costs.
+For NTNs, this is more important as the spectrum is more scarce and expensive; utilizing traditional CSI feedback for learning becomes another motivating factor for AI approaches to NTNs.

-As is evident from the above discussion, AI has the potential to be extremely beneficial in addressing various NTN challenges in future wireless networks.
-In the following section, we will explore each potential research thrust for incorporating AI into NTN in greater detail, as well as discuss their potential research scopes.
+\textit{Key Takeaways: The data-driven ML and DL approaches are the major AI technologies for empowering satellite-based NTNs for the next-generation 6G networks.
+Due to their inherent capability of capturing practical scenarios with real-time tractable solutions, different learning paradigms, such as SL, UL, and RL can be extremely beneficial in addressing various challenges associated with future NTN-empowered 6G networks.
+Consequently, there have been a lot of research activities to deal with these challenges in the literature.
+In the following section, we explore various current research thrusts for incorporating AI into NTN in greater detail to get insight into potential research scopes.}